-2) Ensure that cage has all necessary accessories: water dish, food tray, perches, toys, cuttle bone, and mineral/vitamin supplement (optional).
+2) Ensure that the cage has all the necessary accessories: water dish, food tray, perches, toys, cuttle bone, and mineral/vitamin supplement (optional).

-3) Buy lovebird seeds and spray millets (primary food for baby lovebirds)
+3) Buy lovebird/cockatiel seeds and/or pellets, and spray millets

-4) Put the bird’s cage in a proper location.
-Do not put it near areas with strong fumes (ex. kitchen) or open window.
+4) Put the bird’s cage in a location with even, room temperature.
+Do not put it near areas with strong fumes (ex. kitchen) or open window to avoid fluctuating temperature.
 The temperature of the room must be warm and constant (about 25 degrees Celsius).

 5) Turn your car’s heating on when you are bringing the bird home.
-If you travel via other medium, ensure that the bird will not be exposed to cold.
+If you are traveling via other forms of transportation, ensure that the bird will not be exposed to cold.

 6) Be prepared to dedicate your time and love to your baby!
 Lovebirds can live up to 15 years if cared for properly.